arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 Another special annotation is `@EmptySource` which provides an empty value for either a `String`, `List`, `Set`, `Map`, or an array.

-## Do you need more than one argument?
+## Do you need multiple arguments?

 The `@ValueSource` and `@EnumSource` annotations only work when our test method takes one argument.
 However, we often need more than that.